reasonwithoutrestraint/site/mkdocs/docs/Original/Data/Group Differences.md

 		- Charter Scools
 		- Stop expecting all kids to take the college-prep route
 		- Prepare some students for trades, workforce, etc.
+	- Several step program
+		1. Build stable communities, e.g. low crime, entrepreneurship, married families, etc.
+		2. After that, Improve environment to meet satisfactory academic/IQ achievement for children, and meet satisfactory academic achievement for adolescence.
+We know this is possible.
+		3. After that, then we can worry about satisfactory IQ scores for adults.
+Though I doubt we will care: (1) We probably care more about academic achievement than IQ, and (2) IQ/academic achievement isn't that important anyway.
+Who cares if IQ / test scores are lower if we have self-sufficient, stable communities where we can pursue our own conception of the good?
+The IQ question is something we shouldn't worry about until several generations down the line, when it probably won't matter.
+- Harms of Integration
+	- Dependence
+		- Economic/Political power always dependent upon acceptance by the broader society.
+	- Victimization
+		- When around whites, blacks less likely to point out faults internal to black community.
+		- Also, more likely to blame social ills on white people.
+	- Seeing integration as an intrinsic end rather than a means
+		- Integration not intrinsically valuable.
+		- It's only useful as a means towards ends that actually matter.

 ## Disparities